xinyanliang/EDFv0.1/README.md

 ### Run

 1. Download data from https://pan.baidu.com/s/16dwtyQ2xLUA69whHR906Ug 提取码：x36i,
-and then put it into EF fold.
+and then put it into EDF fold.
 2. Run the following script

     ```python train_EF.py```